Cover of On the Origin of Species

 1859 AD · 2 works from this era

 Darwin publishes Origin of Species, overturning humanity's self-understanding.
 Mill publishes On Liberty, defining modern liberalism.
 The first oil well is drilled.
 Italy unifies.
-The American Civil War is two years away.
+The sectional crisis that will produce the Civil War has reached the breaking point.

 Also from this era